noodldocs/noodldocs.github.io/2.3/guides/javascript.md

     <img src="/guides/javascript/script-inline-code.png" class="ndl-image large"></img>
 </div>

 An external file needs to be located in your project folder for Noodl to find it.
-You can copy a file to your project folder by simply dragging the file into the Noodl window.
+You can copy a file to your project folder by dragging the file onto the Noodl window.

 <div class="ndl-images">
     <img src="/guides/javascript/script-pick-file.png" class="ndl-image large"></img>
 </div>

 The source code provided for the **Script** is executed as soon as the node is created.
-In order to specify inputs, outputs, to receive and send signals from the node the **Node** object must be used.
+In order to specify inputs, outputs and receive and send signals from the node the `Node` object must be used.

 ## Inputs and outputs

 There are a number of ways to specify the inputs and outputs of the **Script** node.
-One way is to use the property panel and explicitly add them there, you can also provide the type.
+One way is to use the property panel and explicitly add them there.
+You can also provide the type.

 <div class="ndl-images">
     <img src="/nodes/javascript/function-3.png" class="ndl-image med"></img>
 </div>

 Another way is to specify them programmatically in the source code.
 The inputs are defined in the `Node.Inputs` object.
 Each input also specifies what type it is.
+The available types are:
+- `number`
+- `string`
+- `boolean`
+- `color`
+- `object`
+- `array`.
+This is for Noodl Arrays, not Javascript arrays.
+- `reference`.
+A reference to a Noodl node, accessible through the _This_ output of visual nodes.
+- `cloudfile`

-The available types are `number`, `string`, `boolean`, `color`, `object` and `array`.
-Note that there is no signal type for inputs, as the signals are handled user the `Node.Signals` object (more on that later).
+Note that there is no signal type for inputs, as the signals are handled by using the `Node.Signals` object (more on that later).

-The outputs work in the same way as the inputs with the only difference that you have one more type you can use: `signal`.
+The outputs work in the same way as the inputs except that there's one more type you can use: `signal`.
 The signal type is used for triggering a pulse on an output rather than outputting a specific value.
 Below we have added outputs to a **Script** node.

 Since the inputs and outputs are members of an object, they should be separated by a comma.
 Below is an example of a **Script** node with two inputs and one output.